 'ALWAYS START WITH WHY'

-* ensure that the computing curriculum delivers a broad range of skills across the three aspects of the computing curriculum: digital literacy, information technology and computer science;
+* ensuring that the computing curriculum delivers a broad range of knowledge across each of the aspects on our 'Progression & Milestones Document';

 * ensuring our online safety planning from our PSHE/RSE curriculum is fully deployed and implemented;

 * working with colleagues to enhance the knowledge, range of ideas and potential within the electronic communication, sound and music aspects.

 As Computing Leader, it has been a hectic time as we implement and measure the continued impact of our new curriculum, yet I am also Remote Learning Leader and clearly the emergence of this over the last five terms has meant a whole new area of work to implement, manage and monitor.
 I am currently monitoring the latest updates to the termly thematic planning to ensure coverage remains as planned and identifying specific colleagues for subject knowledge work in order to expand their range of potential teaching ideas in a very technical and specific area.
 The headteacher likes his subject leaders to identify where professional development is needed and then use leadership time to impact upon this.
 Exciting times as we continually try to build and improve.